BogosBDSA/Bogos_BDSA/readme.md

 #### Persitent database

-To make your instance of postgres save data somewhere you need to make a volume that the docker container is bound to
+To make your instance of postgres save data somewhere you need to make a volume that the docker container is bound to This will make a volume visable on your docker desktop application.
+Should you run a new container bound to the same volume with the -v command it will then get all previously written data.

----

-``docker volume create bogos_memory``

----

-This will make a volume visable on your docker desktop application Then you will have to bind your container to that volume done by calling the volume name on your docker run command:

-``docker run -d -v bogos_memory:/shared-volume -e POSTGRES_DB=bogosdb -e POSTGRES_PASSWORD=mypassword --name bogosDB -p 5430:5432 postgres``
+``docker run -d -v bogosmemory:/var/lib/postgresql/data -e POSTGRES_DB=bogosdb -e POSTGRES_PASSWORD=mypassword --name bogosDB -p 5430:5432 postgres``

 #### Volatile database

 This is run the database without binding, meaning that killing the container will delete the data.
+Use this for testing new database features only

 ``docker run -d -e POSTGRES_DB=bogosdb -e POSTGRES_PASSWORD=mypassword --name bogosDB -p 5430:5432 postgres``